matthewpalmer/matthewpalmer.github.io/_posts/2020-09-29-how-to-set-up-milestone-referral-program-prelaunch-squarespace.md

 We’ve got our landing page and the spot where we want our referral program widget to appear.
 We need to connect up our widgets.

-We’re going to use Peach’s milestone referral programs for this.
+We’re going to use [Peach’s milestone referral programs][peachs-link] for this.

 ### Create your program
 Head to the website, and click “Get Started,” and then create your account.